 Midnight LAW

-Founded in 2018, Midnight LAW is a maximal apparel brand that is highly influenced by vintage/retro aesthetic designs, visual arts, punk, early space age, and other artistic and mainstream counter cultures of the past.
+Founded in 2018, Midnight LAW is a maximal apparel brand that is highly influenced by vintage/retro aesthetic designs, visual arts, punk, early space age, and other artistic and mainstream countercultures of the past.
 If you're someone who loves on-the-nose graphic work, then this is the spot for you.
-Expect everything from hoodies, sweatshirts, T-shirts and crop tops.
-The t-shirts from their Vintage 60s collection is simply supreme, affordable and so cool, we already have two in our carts.
-Whereas the hoodies from their Vapor collection are a wonderful blend of Greek-inspired and Y2K.
+Expect everything from hoodies and sweatshirts to t-shirts and crop tops.
+The t-shirts from their Far Out 60s collection are simply supreme, affordable, and so cool that we already have two in our carts.
+Whereas the hoodies from their Vapor collection are a wonderful blend of Greek-inspired and Y2K

 Toffle

-Synonymous with customised streetwear, Toffle, based out of New Delhi, is a founded by Kashish Gemini.
-At Toffle, they believe in design over brand, where it is the designs—or works of art, if you may—that speak to a consumer and not the brand itself.
-Known for their T-shirts, we'd suggest going here for the same.
-We love how you'll spot a mix of everything, from a minimal hoodie like this, to something bizarrely fascinating like this T-shirt.
+Synonymous with customised streetwear, Toffle, based out of New Delhi, was founded by Kashish Gemini.
+At Toffle, they believe in design over the brand, where it is the designs—or works of art, if you may—that speak to a consumer and not the brand itself.
+Known for their t-shirts, we'd suggest going here for the same.
+We love how you'll spot a mix of everything, from a minimal hoodie to something bizarrely fascinating like this t-shirt.
 Priced on the mid-range side of things, t-shirts usually retail for INR 3,000.

 Drippin Moncky

-A gender nuetral brand, Drippin Moncky is an "amalgamation of the human evolution and style."
-Their clothes are on the face, with extreme designs, patterns, and graphics , so if this is your jam, then expect lots of boxy t-shirts, co-ord sets, and oversized t-shirts.
-Decently priced too, we're big fans of the newly launched baggy unisex hoodies, especially this Dark Magic oversized one.
+A gender-neutral brand, Drippin Moncky is an "amalgamation of human evolution and style."
+Their clothes are on the face, with extreme designs, patterns, and graphics, so if this is your jam, then expect lots of boxy t-shirts, co-ord sets, and oversized t-shirts.
+Decently priced, too; we're big fans of their baggy unisex hoodies, especially this Dark Magic oversized one.

 Jaywalking